vijendra1125/Data-Structures-and-Algorithms/data_structures/data_structures_notes.md

   * Given an IP address, how many times it was accessed in last one hour etc.

 ### Direct Addressing
-* Lets say we have an array, which will be called as direct address table, with its length equal to maximum possible value of key in a record.
-We could use indexes of array as keys to store the data associated with each key as array element.
-This will lead to *O*(1) searching, insetion and deletion of data relatd to particular key wheras we will be wasting a lot of memory, we will need to know maximum value of key beforehand and sometimes maximum will be too large to practically accomodate.
+* Lets say we have an array, which will be called as direct address table, with its length equal to maximum possible number of objects in a record.
+We could use indexes of array as keys and store the data associated with each key as array element of corresponding index.
+* This will lead to *O*(1) searching, insetion and deletion of data relatd to particular key wheras we will be wasting a lot of memory, we will need to know maximum value of key beforehand and sometimes maximum will be too large to practically accomodate.
-*
+* Idea is to overcome the problem with direct addressing by storing only active objects in a data structure.

 ### Hash Function
 * For any set of objects S and any integer m > 0, a function h: S -> {0, 1, ..., m - 1} is called hash function.
-* 'm' is called cardinality of hash function 'h'.
+* *m* is called cardinality of hash function *h* and output of hash function is called hash value.
+* It is impossible to have unique hash value for each object if number of different possible objects *|s|* is more than *m*.
+* When h(o<sub>1</sub>) = h(o<sub>2</sub>) but o<sub>1</sub> ! = o<sub>2</sub>, Such cases are called collision and it need to be handled by using some collison handling technique.
 * Desirable properties of hash function:
-  * 'h' should be fast to compute
+  * *h* should be fast to compute
-  * It should provide different value for diferent objects
+  * It should be deteministic
-  * Should be able to help with achieving direct addressing scheme with small amount of memory *O*(m)
-* Impossible to have all different values if number of different possible objects |s| is more than m.
-Sunch cases will have collision (When h(o<sub>1</sub>) = h(o<sub>2</sub>) but o<sub>1</sub> ! = o<sub>2</sub>) and it need to be handled using some collison handling technique.

-### Chaining
-* Chaninig is one of the collision hadling technique
-* The idea is to make each cell of hash table point to a linked list of records that have same hash function value.
-* Memory consumption is *O*(n+m) where is m is number of slots in hash table and n is number of keys to be iserted
-* Opertations work in time *O*(c+1) where c is load factor = n/m
+* Hash function have many application whereas major application could be seen in storage and security related problems.

 ### Hash table
-* An array that stores pointers to records corresponding to a given hash value.
+* An array that stores pointers to objects corresponding to a given hash value.
-* It could be implemented in form of map or set which uses hashing (for example using chaining)
+* It could be implemented in form of map or set which uses hashing.
-* For example set and map in c++ could be found implemented as unordered_set and unordered map respectively wheras in python its implemented as set and dict respectively
+* For example, set and map in c++ could be found implemented as unordered_set and unordered map respectively wheras in python its implemented as set and dict respectively
 * Map: map from S to V is a data structure with method
   * HashKey(O): find if there is entry in the map corresponding to object O
   * Get(O): return the value correspoding to object O, if no value then return a special value